microsoft/LightGBM/docs/Installation-Guide.rst

 Windows
 ^^^^^^^

-On Windows a Java wrapper of LightGBM can be built using
+On Windows, a Java wrapper of LightGBM can be built using

 - **Java**, **SWIG**, **CMake** and **VS Build Tools**;